 What will happen before we reach the century mark?
 Be a part of Holy Cross’ history -volunteer to spread our mission through words and actions.
 Let’s continue what God has led us to do.

-2019 is done but we’d like to reconvene our handchime/handbell choir in January 2020.
-We’re planning to start practices on January 20.
+The Holy Cross handbell choir, Joyful Sounds, will begin again on September 14, 2020.
 Rehearsals are on Monday evenings from 7 - 8 p.m.
 If you can count to four and breathe then you can learn to play handbells.
 If you don’t read music, don’t let that stop you from trying the bells – we can help you learn!
 If you don’t feel confident enough to join right in with the group, we can prep you with one-on-one learning sessions prior to the group’s first meeting.
 We hope to play in church once a month, and also during the holiday seasons.
 If you are interested, please contact Cheryl Onesky, 216-973-8629, or speak to her directly.

 April 13, 2019

 To enter the school, visitors must check into the office and be buzzed in by Tom, the school secretary.